Tracheoesophageal Fistula and Esophageal Atresia

 - Symptoms of TEF only: Severe coughing or choking when your baby tries to swallow, usually after feeding.
 Some babies may have trouble breathing while feeding.
 If your baby has TEF alone, it may be weeks or months after birth before TEF is diagnosed as the cause of symptoms.

 Sometimes doctors can diagnose TEF/EA before your baby is born based on the results of a prenatal ultrasound.
-Our Prenatal Diagnosis and Treatment Program can help your family and your obstetricians get ready for the birth and plan your baby’s care.
+Our Fetal Care and Treatment Center can help your family and your obstetricians get ready for the birth and plan your baby’s care.

 If doctors suspect your newborn has TEF/EA, they try to pass a tube from your baby’s nose or mouth into their stomach.
 The tube is called a nasogastric tube or NG tube.